aa29zzjj/Project-2-Client-Server/README.md

     }
 }
 ```

-1. As in Task 3, be sure to use a **proxy design** to encapsulate the communication code.
-This requires a re-organization of the code but it is important to separate concerns.

-Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
-The screenshot will show three different clients interacting with the server using three distinct ID&#39;s.
+:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task4Client".**

+:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task4Server".**

+:checkered_flag:**Take a screenshot of your client console screen.
+Show three different clients interacting with the server using three distinct ID&#39;s.
+Each client will perform one addition, one subtraction, and finally a get request.
+It will also show the client being stopped, and re-run a second time with get requests from each of the three clients.
+On your single pdf, label this screenshot as "Project2Task4ClientScreen".**

+:checkered_flag:**Take a screenshot of your server console screen.
+It will show each visitor's ID, the operation requested, and the value of the variable being returned.
+On your single pdf, label this screenshot as "Project2Task4ServerScreen".**

 ## Task 5 Use the IntelliJ Project Name "Project2Task5"